wangzh3/My-axiom-selection/README.md

 use.txt includes which task is used in this experiment, you can change the path for the variable usefile.

-regression.py is the main LRC code
+spectral.py is the main code

 # 2. Basic functions